 3. Create unique and engaging content.

 With the billions of social media users around the globe, there’s no question that at least some of your followers — or the people browsing your profile — have also seen your competitor’s content or that of other businesses in your industry.
-That’s why it’s crucial that you have engaging social media content that stands out and provides viewers with a reason to click that “Follow” button and interact with your brand.
+That’s why you must have engaging social media content that stands out and provides viewers with a reason to click that “Follow” button and interact with your brand.

 To help you get creative, consider the content your competitors are sharing and how you can uniquely promote your products.
 Also, take advantage of the features offered by the platform you’re using.
 For example, you can create live videos on Facebook to share the latest details about a product launch or conduct a giveaway.